 Python high level analyzers allow users to write custom code that processes the output of another analyzer.

-Right now, there are 8 analyzers that can be used with high level analyzers:
+Right now, the below listed analyzers can be used with high level analyzers:

 In order to write a high level analyzer, the data format produced by the connected source analyzer must be understood.